Before packing, check this list of items prohibited from entering a particular country or region.

 Working and getting a job in the UK

-With over nine hundred thousand vacancies across the UK, expats have many opportunities to secure a job.
+With over seven hundred thousand vacancies across the UK in 2025, expats have many opportunities to secure a job.
 Your best chance of success is to apply for a Skilled Worker visa in a role sponsored by an approved employer.
 It's a points-based system, with importance given to in-demand jobs, high salaries, a PhD in a STEM profession and more.

 Alternative options include temporary work visas, working student visas and the Youth Mobility Scheme.